- Types of seashore habitat

 - Eulittoral zone Lowest limits of tides, few lichens are found here in the UK except Lichina pygmaea and Pyrenocollema spp.

-- Littoral zone The 'intertidal zone', bears species of Verrucaria and Pyrenocollema.
+- Littoral zone The 'intertidal zone', bears species of Verrucaria and Collemopsidium (Pyrenocollema).
 It will be completely above high tide levels on wave-exposed shores.
 Most apparently bare rock will be found to be occupied by lichens if examined with a lens.

-- Littoral fringe The uppermost limit of Verrucaria maura, accompanied by Lichina confinis in shelter.
+- Littoral fringe The uppermost limit of Hydropunctaria maura (Verrucaria maura), accompanied by Lichina confinis in shelter.

 - Mesic supralittoral Dominated by orange Caloplaca marina on sunny shores and by grey Lecanora helicopis on shaded shores.